Passing Mechanics

 Those assignments to a and b modify the caller's actual parameters.
 This behavior means that pass-by-reference is an implementation of in-out parameter semantics.

 Most of the confusion about pass-by-reference is due to terminology, as reference is an overloaded term.
-C++ references and the implicit pointers of Java, Ruby, and JavaScript have different meanings.
+The alias references of C++ and the implicit pointer references of Java, Ruby, and JavaScript have different meanings.

 Pass-by-name